Postpartum Therapists in Washington DC

 +10

 I am a licensed independent clinical social worker in the District of Columbia and a licensed certified clinical social worker in the state of Maryland.
-I have over ten years of independent clinical experience providing EAP counseling services for the federal government, case management services and counseling individuals and families in non-profit and medical settings, and also with military members and their families.
-I provided psychoeducation, consultations, and solution-focused counseling to clients with a variety of mental health and substance abuse disorders.
-Additionally, I have expertise in performing psychosocial assessments, a crucial step in providing effective counseling.
+I have over 15 years of independent clinical experience providing, private practice services, counseling services for the federal government and counseling individuals and families in non-profit and medical settings, military members and their families.
+I have provided psychoeducation groups, professional development consultations/presentations, psychosocial assessments and multi-therapeutic counseling to clients with a variety of mental health and substance abuse disorders.

 Virtual